-1 Benefit Description You pay After the calendar year deductible Professional services We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+treatment plan in lavor of another.
+Benefit Description You pay After the calendar year deductible Professional services HDHP Option We cover professional services by licensed professional mental health and substance misuse disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 In-Network: 15% Out-of-Network: 40% Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy
+Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug misuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy

-Benefit Description You pay After the calendar year deductible Diagnostics Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility In-Network: 15% Out-of-Network: 40% Inpatient diagnostic tests provided and billed by a hospital or other covered facility Inpatient hospital or other covered facility Inpatient services provided and billed by a hospital or other covered facility Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, residential treatment, and other hospital services In-Network: 15% Out-of-Network: 40% Outpatient hospital or other covered facility Outpatient services provided and billed by a hospital or other covered facility Services in approved treatment programs, such as partial hospitalization, half-way house, full-day hospitalization, or facility-based intensive outpatient treatment In-Network: 15% Out-of-Network: 40% Not covered Services related to disorders that are not diagnoses listed in the most recent edition of the diagnostic and Statistical manual of Mental Disorders Treatment for organic disorders, including, but not limited, to organic brain disease Marriage or family counseling, except when rendered in connection with services provided for a treatable mental disorder Aversion therapy, bioenergetic therapy, carbon dioxide therapy, confrontation therapy, crystal healing therapy, cult deprogramming, electrical aversion therapy for alcoholism, narcotherapy, orthomolecular therapy, primal therapy, expressive therapies such as art or psychodrama, and hyperbaric or other therapy Sex therapy, listed in the most recent edition of the diagnostic and Statistical manual of Mental Disorders and treatment for sexual addiction All charges Sedative action electrostimulation therapy Sensitivity training Sensitivity training
+Benefit Description You pay After the calendar year deductible Diagnostics HDHP Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance misuse disorder treatment practitioner Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility In-Network: 15% Out-of-Network: 40% Inpatient diagnostic tests provided and billed by a hospital or other covered facility Inpatient hospital or other covered facility HDHP Option Inpatient services provided and billed by a hospital or other covered facility Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, residential treatment, and other hospital services In-Network: 15% Out-of-Network: 40% Outpatient hospital or other covered facility HDHP Option Outpatient services provided and billed by a hospital or other covered facility Services in approved treatment programs, such as partial hospitalization, half-way house, full-day hospitalization, or facility-based intensive outpatient treatment In-Network: 15% Out-of-Network: 40% Not covered HDHP Option Services related to disorders that are not diagnoses listed in the most recent edition of the diagnostic and Statistical manual of Mental Disorders Treatment for organic disorders, including, but not limited, to organic brain disease All charges Marriage or family counseling, except when rendered in connection with services provided for a treatable mental disorder Aversion therapy, bioenergetic therapy, carbon dioxide therapy, confrontation therapy, crystal healing therapy, cult deprogramming, electrical aversion therapy for alcoholism, narcotherapy, orthomolecular therapy, primal therapy, expressive therapies such as art or psychodrama, and hyperbaric or other therapy • Sex therapy, listed in the most recent edition of the diagnostic and Statistical manual of Mental Disorders and treatment for sexual addiction • Sedative action electrostimulation therapy Sensitivity training